15+ Consignment Shops Near You (And Online)

 How to Sell on Poshmark

-If you want to sell on Poshmark, you can snap the photo and post directly from the app.
+If you want to sell on Poshmark, you can snap a photo and post it directly from the app.
 Poshmark charges a flat fee of $6.95 and takes a 20 percent cut of the final sale.

 When you sell your item, you print out the premade shipping label from Poshmark and drop it off at the mailbox.
-When the buyer receives the item, they are required to inspect it and then “accept” it.
+When the buyer receives the item, they must inspect it and then “accept” it.
 Then you get paid.

-For items that are priced lower than $15, Poshmark charges a flat fee of $2.95.
-For more expensive items, Poshmark takes a 20 percent commission fee.
+For items priced lower than $15, Poshmark charges a flat fee of $2.95.
+For more expensive items, Poshmark charges a 20 percent commission fee.

-When your item sells on Poshmark, they provide you with a prepaid shipping label (just print it from your printer) so you can ship your item to the buyer.
+When your item sells on Poshmark, you receive a prepaid shipping label (you can print it from your printer) to ship it to the buyer.

 For a complete review of how to buy and sell from Poshmark, see my review of it.
 I also noted which gently used designer items I’ve had luck with while selling my stuff (see the section that says “5 clothing brands that tend to be high in demand”).